clayton-halim/cs246e-notes/Notes/problem_11.md

 ```

 A note on cost: item in an initializer list are stored in contiguous memory (begin method returns a pointer)
-- So we are using one array to build another (2 compies in memory)
+- So we are using one array to build another (2 copies in memory)

 Also note:
 - Initializer lists are meant to be immutable
 - Do not try to modify their contents
-- Do note use them as standalone data structures
+- Do not use them as standalone data structures
 - Only one allocation in vector, not several
 - No doubling + reallocating
 - If general, if you know how big your vector will be, you can save reallocation cost by requesting space up front